Cmuller-stack/cpp/README.md

 ## Table of contents

-## Shot description
+## Short description

 It is my first "app" in C++.
 I am trying to do the Black-Scholes Option Pricing Model.
-This executable is directly launch in the terminal/ Command prompt.
+This executable is directly launched in the terminal/ Command prompt.